 Growing your own herbs alongside and in with your vegetables is a “no brainer.”
 Culinary herbs have fantastic bee attracting flowers and provide anti-oxidant rich seasonings to cook with your vegetable harvest.
 And many of these herbs will also help to attract beneficial predatory insects that help reduce the populations and damage caused by injurious insect pests like spider mites and aphids.

-The easiest way to use annuals that are especially valuable at attracting bees, is to plant one of our annual seed mixes that have been especially formulated to do the job.
+The easiest way to use annuals that are especially valuable at attracting bees, is to plant one of our seed mixes that have been specially formulated to do the job, such as honey bee mix with a mix of annual and perennial seeds.
 Just seed the mix into one of your raised beds or dig up an adjacent patch of soil next to your vegetables and sow in the spring.

 The key is to plant flowers, lots of flowers that bloom over a long time in the growing season to complete the web of life in your yard and garden.
 That first juicy tomato of the season will tell you it is worth the effort.